viyajpeg/WEDE_POE_ST10497709/README.md

 Component Refinement:

 Updated input fields across all forms with improved focus styles (focus:ring-2) and standardized padding for better visual clarity.

+December 12, 2025 (Latest Updates)

+Included a wireframe and complete proposal as per the feedback received in Part 1.

+I have used Co-pilot AI to help fix my code format and improve structure as well as comments.

+**I have taken all of the feedback provided from Part 1, 2 and 3 to resubmit a final copy of my website for DESIFY ZA.
+"WEDE_POE_ST10497709_Submission 2" is where you can find my final submission for the deferred POE submission.
+I let my previous HTML files remain for track and trace purposes. **

 _____________________________________________________________________________________________________________________________________